cs1302uga/cs1302-tutorials/javafx/javafx.md

       ```

 1. **If you receive an error message in the terminal,** then this error message is related to the
-   JavaFX graphics renderer. **rerun the driver and make sure you correctly typed the `-Dprism.order=sw` option properly.**.
+   JavaFX graphics renderer. **Rerun the driver and make sure you correctly typed the `-Dprism.order=sw` option properly.**
    You may still receive a slightly shorter error message but your application will run smoother (less lag) with this
    option set.